-For over twenty-five years, I have been working at the intersection between design and management: sometimes this has the form of a breakpoint when a design culture cannot be linked to management thinking; sometimes of an expanding gap when design and management processes do not engage; or of a divide when the organizational structure does not allow effective collaboration between designers and managers.
-But one thing is certain: without design, management is pointless, without management, design is useless – both need each other to create added value.
+For over twenty-five years, I have been working at the intersection between design and management: sometimes, this has the form of a breakpoint when a design culture cannot be linked to management thinking; sometimes, the form of an expanding gap when design and management processes do not engage; or of a divide when the organizational structure does not allow effective collaboration between designers and managers.
+But one thing is sure: without design, management is pointless; without management, design is useless – both need each other to create added value.

-Bringing design and management together always means the adaptation of the organization of participants, involved parties and processes: The work on design, also implies working on the organization!
+Bringing design and management together always means adapting the organization of participants, involved parties and processes: The work on design also implies working on the organization!
 That’s why design is not only the task of designers but also that of managers.

-Whether in my professorship, in consulting or with the development of methods for corporate management, my aim is to develop people and their organizations in such a way that they can reconcile design and management in order to create added value.
+Whether in my professorship, in consulting or with the development of methods for corporate management, I aim to develop people and their organizations so that they can reconcile design and management to create added value.